Predator Eyes & Sunset Lies 🐫

 We’ve flown drones on six continents.

-BUT around crocs…this is a first.
+But around crocs…this is a first.

 Chris nudges the drone in for a better angle.